TUDelft-PRIME-Books/Linear-Algebra/Chapter5/DeterminantsViaCofactors.md

 \end{array}
 $$

-For  the determinant of  the transpose  $A^T$  we find, expanding along the first column:
+For  the determinant of  the transpose  $A^T$  we find, expanding along the first *column*:

 $$
 \begin{array}{rcl}